Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 Cost of ED Meds With and Without Insurance

+Cost will vary based on brand, dosage, and insurance coverage.
 For instance, for men who are paying out of pocket, name-brand versions of each drug can cost hundreds of dollars for one month.
-However, generic versions typically are only a fraction of this price.

-Does insurance cover ED medication?
 While it all depends on a man's particular health insurance plan, most medical plans cover the diagnosis of ED and any medically necessary treatments to some extent.

 The best thing a man can do if he's concerned or curious about cost is to familiarize himself with his insurance plan and what it covers to see how much - if any - he'll have to pay out of pocket for ED medication.